corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/flow-unit-testing/index.md

 Different functions exist to assist writing tests in either Kotlin or Java.
 Both cases are detailed below.

-This class also provides access to the `mockInjectables` function used to mock the injectable services of a flow if the test author decides they don't need all of `FlowMockHelper` but instead only need a helper to set up the injectable mocks.
+This class also provides access to the `mockInjectables` function used to mock the injectable services of a flow if you decide you don't need all of `FlowMockHelper` but instead only need a helper to set up the injectable mocks.

 ## Kotlin `flowTest` function